xosnrdev/cargonode/README.md

 - Inconsistent development workflows
 - Performance bottlenecks

-> **CargoNode solves these problems** by providing a unified, lightning-fast CLI that simplifies your entire development lifecycle.
+> **cargonode solves these problems** by providing a unified, lightning-fast CLI that simplifies your entire development lifecycle.

 ## Key Features